 Plastic Bags/Wrap - What and Where Can You Recycle?

 Plastic bags and product wrap are not accepted for recycling by the MCRC's recycling collectors.
-New York law requires that major retailers that offer plastic bags for purchases take them back for recycling.
+This material contaminates other recyclables and fouls MCRC machinery causing expense and downtime.
+New York law requires major retailers that offer plastic bags to their customers for purchases take them back for recycling.
 Many other kinds of plastic bags/wrap should also be included.
 A recent county residential waste characterization study found that eight percent of household garbage was made up of plastic bags or wrap--much of which could be recycled.
-Please click here for a listing of what can and cannot be returned to the store for recycling.
-If you would like a downloadable guide to plastic bag and product wrapping recycling, click here.
+Please click here to learn about plastic bags/product wrap recycling and what can and cannot be recycled at the store.
+If you would like a one-page guide to plastic bag and product wrapping recycling, click here.
 The Monroe County ecopark also accepts certain clean, dry plastic bags and product wrapping.
-Click here for details.
+Click here for details and here for frequently asked questions about recycling plastic bags and product wrap.

 Help Prevent Windblown Litter